Kirisummer/big_uint/README.md

 Enum values should be checked for corresponding SUCCESS value for further usage of `big_uint`.
 If an allocation fails, `big_uint` should not be used at worst and must freed at best.

-"Binary" operators work as augmented assignment operators, i.e. they mutate the left argument. `big_uint`'s value, however, may be copied to other `big_uint`.
+Most binary operators work as augmented assignment operators, i.e. they mutate the left argument. `big_uint`'s value, however, may be copied to other `big_uint`.
 Keep in mind you need to check the allocation for success after the copying.

+The only binary operators to not mutate values are multiplication, division and power.

 `big_uint`-s may be passed as values for reading, and must be passed by pointer for mutation.